WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 The default strategy is `Maximize Speed`.

-It is possible to make your own custom profile by using the customize button.
+It is possible to make your own custom strategy by using the customize button.

 ![Coinjoin Strategy](/CoinjoinStrategy.png "Coinjoin Strategy")